Paul Budde

 Some scientist are seeing these early disasters as a prelude to the Little Ice Age proper.
 The famous winter paintings from Pieter Breughel were painted during one of the most severe winters most probably in 1565.
 The next winter was equally devastating and certainly also assisted in getting starving people in the Low Countries to revolt against the Spanish occupation and their catholic religion (known as the beeldenstorm - iconoclasm).

 The heights of the Little Ice Age started to set in around 1590 and lasted until the 1850s.
 The glacial ‘high tide’ in the Alps lasted from around 1590 to around 1850.
 During the 2nd half of the 16th century storm activity increased by 85% , especially during the cold winters.
 The winters during the 1590s where the coldest of that century with severe famine in England between 1591 and 1597.
 The summer of 1600 was the coldest since the 1400s, this was a direct effect of the eruption of the Huanyaputina in Peru, ash fell as far as in Greenland, in Europe the sun was dimmed by a constant haze.
-More exceptionally cold winters were recorded between 1641-43, in 1675 and 1698/99.
+More exceptionally cold winters were recorded in 1627/28 (perhaps the worst) in 1634, between 1641-43, in 1675 and 1698/99.
+[1.
+The Little Ice Age, Brian Fagan, 2002]

 Low Countries prone to floods

 By 3,000BC the ocean water levels had reach their current levels.
 The low laying countries were of course since times immemorial prone to flooding and the southern part of the North Sea was not much more than a marshy plain.
-For reasons that still unknown to scientists, sea levels didn’t change much until 1,000AD, when the North Sea rose by 40 to 50 centimeters, to retreat to their previous levels some 200 years later, when temperatures started to drop again.
+Rising water levels in the 3rd century might have hastened a Roman retreat in the Low Countries and a depopulation of the of large parts of the river lands in this area.
+From that time until 1,000AD sea levels didn’t change much.
+The Medieval Warmth changed that when over a period of 250 years the rose by approx. 20 centimeters, to retreat to their previous levels when temperatures started to drop again.

-Increasingly however, with in increase of the population floods started to create more problems; especially as land reclamation started to create a far more vulnerable natural environment.
-It was no longer simply a matter of moving the farm a few kilometres further; villages could not be moved that easily.
+Unlike floods in earlier periods it was no longer simply a matter of moving the farm a few kilometres further; villages could not be moved that easily.

 One of the first recorded natural disasters occurred on December 26, 836: A large part of the northwest of Frisia was flooded by a storm.
 Lack of good dikes was an important cause of this flood disaster.
 Bishop Prudentius of Troyes describes this flood; he said there were 2437 victims.